Formula for the unemployment rate

 Objective: Formula for the Unemployment Rate

-This section focuses on understanding the unemployment rate, a key indicator of a nation's economic health.
-We will learn the formula for calculating the unemployment rate and discuss its significance.
+This section focuses on understanding the unemployment rate, a key indicator of the health of a nation's economy.
+We will explore the formula used to calculate this rate and discuss its significance.

 What is Unemployment?

 Unemployment occurs when people who are willing and able to work cannot find jobs.
-It's a crucial measure of how well the economy is functioning.
+It's a significant economic issue with far-reaching consequences.

 The Unemployment Rate Formula